VccLabs/PICO/README.md

 # PICO

-The repo is still under construction, all related files will be released very soon!
+This repo is still under construction, all related files will be released very soon!